orbitmines/archive/projects/_unprocessed/Incoherent Tangents (2022-2024).md

 there must be someone who has considered and tried to find a possible warping or what one currently considers to be the known universe, as possible multiple reflections of a smaller space?

 ---
-### 2023 01-03

-Causality as a conceptual extreme on correlation in time.,.

 ---